CanDIG/candig-server/docs/datarepo.rst

 It encapsulates all the write operations into a single transaction.
 To learn about preparing the json files for the ``ingest`` command, see :ref:`data`

+All of the ``remove`` commands for removing clinical tables require you to specify their ``name``, note that the ``name`` here is actually their unique identifier, typically is composed of their patientId, sometimes along with some other ID or timestamp information.
+This is the same ``name`` you see in the records of these clinical or pipeline data records.

 ------
 ingest
 ------